 A typical application with HAP is to compare the energy costs of conventional cooling and heating plants versus a heat recovery plant.
-The following tutorial summarizes the steps for conducting this analysis with a heat recovery plant using a dedicated heat recovery chiller (DHRC) in parallel with cooling-only chillers.
+The following tutorial summarizes the steps for conducting this analysis with a heat recovery plant using a dedicated heat recovery chiller in the condenser water loop.